LIS-S 533 Online Searching

 - Assess principles for effective patron interactions

-- Describe the importance of the reference interview and the usefulness of negotiating the question
+- Demonstrate the importance of negotiating the question and categorize reference questions

 - Discover how to categorize databases based on genre/form, form of the retrieved results, and what is being searched